EUR/USD, GBP/USD, USD/CAD, USD/JPY – U.S. Dollar Tests New Highs

 USD/JPY

-USD/JPY tested new highs as the yield of 2-year Treasuries climbed above the 4.20% level.
-Rising Treasury yields will remain the key bullish catalyst for USD/JPY due to BoJ’s ultra-dovish policy.
+USD/JPY settled above the 138.70 level and continues to move higher as Treasury yields are rising.

-If USD/JPY manages to settle above 138.70, it will head towards the resistance at 139.60.
-A move above this level will push USD/JPY towards the resistance at 140.50.
+The nearest resistance level for USD/JPY is located at 139.60.
+If USD/JPY gets above this level, it will head towards the next resistance at 140.50.
+A move above 140.50 will push USD/JPY towards the resistance at 141.60.

 For a look at all of today’s economic events, check out our economic calendar.